oguzharunb/AmazonCommentsWebScrapper/README.md

 # AmazonCommentsWebScrapper

 ### In this project, I have created a web scrapper that scrapes comments of a product from Amazon.
 The comments are stored in a JSON file.
-Project uses BeautifulSoup library to scrape the comments from Amazon website
+Project uses BeautifulSoup library to scrape the comments from Amazon website.

-# Get the category link, paste it into links.json file
+# Set links.json file to your liking.
+Get category links, paste it into links.json file.
+Change page=2 to page=1.
 ![alt text](./media/Amazon.gif)

-# Run the code
+# Run the code.
 ![alt text](./media/RunTime.gif)

-# Result
+# Result.
 ![alt text](./media/AfterOneCategory.gif)